Kluvens/Computer-Science/Programming/tech-stack.md

 Spring Cloud provides tools for developers to quickly build some of the common patterns in distributed systems (e.g. configuration management, service discovery, circuit breakers, intelligent routing, micro-proxy, control bus, one-time tokens, global locks, leadership election, distributed sessions, cluster state).

 ## Mybatis
+MyBatis is a Java persistence framework that couples objects with stored procedures or SQL statements using an XML descriptor or annotations.

+MyBatis does not map Java objects to database tables but Java methods to SQL statements.
+MyBatis lets you use all your database functionality like stored procedures, views, queries of any complexity and vendor proprietary features.
+It simplifies coding compared to JDBC.
+SQL statements are executed with a single line.

 ## Maven
 Maven is an open-source software project management tool that is primarily used for Java projects.